 - Wireless repeaters or antennas to extend the wireless signal and ensure full coverage

-Again, the right software is also required to set up and manage the network.
+The right software is also required to set up and manage the network.
 Wireless networks don’t rely on physical connections, so Ethernet cables and other such connections aren’t usually necessary.
 A home server can just as easily be a part of a wireless home network as a wired one.

 Once your wireless home network is set up, you can access media and other data on your home server, control the lights, adjust the AC, or stream movies anywhere in your home, all from the convenience of your smartphone, laptop, or tablet.